mergesort/mergesort.github.io/_posts/2019-09-15-how-to-keep-friends-and-influence-people-or-something.md

 If you have any thoughts or feelings on the idea, please be a friend and [reach out](https://twitter.com/mergesort).
 I would absolutely love to hear what you think.

-[^1]: I write text throughout the post, but in a loose manner.
+[^1]: I write text, but only in the loosest of manners.
 With people across the country it's often a text, with my parents it's always a call, and with many people in my life it's grabbing lunch or dinner.
+You should pick whatever your preferred mode of communication is and go from there.